In the lower division baccalaureate/associate degree category, two semester hours in public policy or emergency management.

 The course presents the stages of the policy process which include:

-Students who have previous experience with code development, implementation and enforcement, as well as those who have little or no experience but would like to learn more about the process, are encouraged to apply.
+Students desiring the knowledge and skills of how to utilize public policy as part of a strategic community risk reduction process.
+This includes candidates who have previous experience with code development, implementation and enforcement, as well as those who have little or no experience but would like to learn more about the process.

 The target audience is fire chiefs, fire marshals, inspectors, code practitioners, plans reviewers, building officials, fire and life safety educators, and fire and Emergency Medical Services officers.